sathomas/jsDataV.is/src/text/intro.md

 * [Chapter five](chap05.html) covers time series data.
 It looks at several ways to visualize timelines, including traditional libraries; pure <span class="smcp">HTML</span>, <span class="smcp">CSS</span>, and JavaScript; and full-features web components.
 * In [chapter six](chap06.html) we consider geographic data, and we see many ways of incorporating maps in our visualizations.
 * [Chapter seven](chap07.html) introduces the powerful [<span class="smcp">D3</span>.js](http://d3js.org) library, a flexible and full-featured toolkit for building custom visualizations of almost any type.
-* Beginning with [chapter eight](apdnA.html) we consider other aspects of web-based visualizations.
+* Beginning with [first appendix](apndA.html) we consider other aspects of web-based visualizations.
 In particular, we can see how the [Underscore.js](http://underscorejs.org) library makes it easy to prepare the data that drives our visualizations.
 * The book [concludes](apndB.html) with the development of a complete single page web application that relies on data visualization.
 Here we'll see how to use modern development tools such as [Yeoman](http://yeoman.io) and the [Backbone.js](http://backbonejs.org) library.

 ## Source Code for Examples